ipshel/TarifitKeyboardMacOS/README.md

 ## Installation

 ### Advanced Users
-For advanced users, you can either clone the repository or directly download the `Tarifit.bundle` from [here](https://github.com/ipshel/TarifitKeyboardMacOS/raw/main/Tarifit.bundle).
+For advanced users, you need to clone the repository or directly download the zip file`Tarifit.bundle.zip` from [here](https://github.com/ipshel/TarifitKeyboardMacOS/raw/main/Tarifit.bundle.zip).
 Once you have the `Tarifit.bundle`, follow the steps below to copy it to the appropriate directory.

 #### Option 1: Using Terminal (after cloning the repo)